ExpressionEngine/ExpressionEngine-User-Guide/source/templates/templates_as_files.rst

 3. Set Template Preferences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-From the Control Panel, go to :menuselection:`Design --> Templates -->
+From the Control Panel, go to :menuselection:`Settings --> Template Settings`.
-Global Preferences`.

 #.
 Set **Allow templates to be saved as files?** to *Yes*.
 #.
 Set the **Basepath to Template File Directory**: You must place the